Donavern/CSD3120-2023-Project/README.md

-# CSD3120 2023 IPA 1
+# CSD3120 2023 Team 12 Project

+Names:

-Name: Sanford Donavern Ang Rui Xian
+- Sanford Donavern Ang Rui Xian (2001635) (s.ruixian)

-SiT ID: 2001635

-DigiPen ID: s.ruixian
+- Shaun Keck (2000795) (shaun.keck)

+- Lim Yi Shan Jonathan (2001521) (yishanjonathan.lim)

+- Loh Yong Zheng (2000975) (yongzheng.loh)

+- Tan Wei Han Reuven (2001846) (t.weihanreuven)

+- Fu Shao Wei (2000666) (shaowei.fu)

 #
-IPA-B Info:
+Team 12 Project Info

 1. Information on the application itself
    - VR application developed using typescript and babylonjs, tested with WebXR browser extension emulator
    - Chemistry lesson in a classroom themed environment that teaches users how to balance a simple equation
    - You can spawn H & O atoms, combine them to form molecules, combine the correct atoms/molecules to form H2, O2 and H2O
-- A hint will be displayed if the atoms/molecules can be combined
+   - A hint will be displayed if the atoms/molecules can be combined (Move valid atoms/molecules together to combine)
+   - There will be objectives to follow
+   - You can walk with W/A/S/D
    - A circle will appear at where the user is intending to teleport to
    - There are many sounds and effects as feedback.
    - User can use either the keyboard & mouse or the oculus quest vr controllers.
 (Need to have 2 controllers)
 <br></br>

 2. Mouse & Keyboard controls
    - Left Click (Select/Grab objects) (Hold for teleport)
    - Q/E (z-axis rotation)
    - W/S (x-axis rotation)
    - A/D (y-axis rotation)
    - T (Toggle Scale/Translation/Rotation Mode)
    - Scroll wheel (Scale object)
+   - W/A/S/D (Movement keys)
 <br></br>

 3. Oculus Quest controls (Important to have 2 working controllers)
    - Left Controller Trigger (Select/Grab Objects) (Hold for teleport)
-- Right Controller Trigger (Interact with Gizmos)
+   - Right Controller Trigger (Interact with Gizmos, left trigger needs to be held down)
    - Right Controller Thumbstick (Toggle Scale/Translation/Rotation Mode)
 <br></br>

 4. How I expect my app to be assessed